0417taehyun/aws-sam-with-localstack-and-moto-practice/README.md

-# AWS SAM with LocalStack and Moto practice
+# AWS SAM with LocalStack practice

 ## What you can learn?